IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Linux
 -----

 We assume you plan to run Dataverse on Linux and we recommend RHEL/CentOS, which is the Linux distribution tested by the Dataverse development team.
-Please be aware that while el7 (RHEL/CentOS 7) is the recommended platform, the steps below were orginally written for el6 and may need to be updated (please feel free to make a pull request!).
+Please be aware that while el7 (RHEL/CentOS 7) is the recommended platform, the steps in this document were originally written for el6 and may need to be updated (please feel free to make a pull request!).

 Java
 ----